 A. Absolutely.
 We’ll show you how to connect an iPad running ForeFlight (or WingX Pro) to your sim so it provides accurate geographic reference and the info you need to use it as you would in your airplane.

 Q. What airplanes are available in the sim?

 A. In addition to several models provided with X-Plane, there is a strong third-party marketplace where nearly 2,000 models of aircraft are available for download, many of which are free.

 Q. What GPS navigators are available in the sim?

 A. Keith and Jeff provide detailed training on the built-in “Garmin-like” GPS navigator as well as plug-ins that give you a more realistic GNS430/530, GTN 650/750 and G1000.
 Other plug-ins support additional systems, such as the Dynon SkyView.

 Q. Can I log flight time in a desktop sim?

 A. There are some desktop sims that are FAA-certified, and allow you to log time.
 These sims typically cost a lot more.
 We’ll share our recommendations and analysis to help you make the decision if a certified sim is right for you.

 Q. How do I access the “Getting Started With Flight Simulation” videos?

 A. Your videos are available online via a secure, password-protected website.
 You can watch the videos on any device: Windows PC, Mac, iPad, iPhone, or Android.
-The website has a simple menu structure, so you can easily find the segment you want to watch and start it with the click of a button.
+The website has a simple menu structure, so you can easily find the segment you want to watch.
+You can also track which videos you have completed.